-(5) Refusal to Submit to Cross-Examination and Inferences
+(2) Refusal to Submit to Cross-Examination and Inferences

-Any party or witness may choose not to offer testimony and/or answer questions at the hearing, either because they do not attend the hearing or because they attend but decline to participate in some or all questioning.
+Any party or witness may choose not to answer questions at the hearing, either because they do not attend the hearing or because they attend but decline to participate in some or all questioning.
 The Decision-Maker is entitled to rely on relevant evidence gathered during the investigation from any such non-participating party or witness.
 The Decision-Maker shall make the determination regarding responsibility based on all relevant evidence gathered during the investigation and/or hearing.